 Pregnancy or breastfeeding

-That’s why a prescription and medical review is essential.
+That's why a prescription and medical review are essential.
 (P.S.
 We do all that at TribElle 🧡)

 Who qualifies for weight loss injections in the UK?

-✅ BMI requirements vary by location of care and require patients to experience a myriad of related health conditions.
+BMI requirements vary by location + related health conditions

-✅ South Asian and Black communities may qualify with lower BMI
+South Asian & Black communities may qualify with lower BMI

 How long will I be on it?